dexter2305/kustomized-kafka/README.md

 Kafka requires zookeeper for this version. `kustomize` is used to install kafka.

 # About installation
+Installation creates the following

-- Zookeeper and kafka are deployed in namespace `kafka`.
+- Zookeeper and kafka instances are deployed in namespace `kafka`.
-- Creates a single instance of zookeeper
-- Creates a single instance of broker
-- Creates a producer and consumer pod in namespace `lab`.
-This is for debugging purpose.
+- Kafka producer and consumer pods are deployed in namespace  `kafka`.
+These are pods are useful for testing.

 # Installation steps